gudeh/orWork/OR_ORFS_Documentation.md

 * Swig files (ending with .i) are responsible for interfacing between TCL commands and C++ code, such as between ORFS and OR.
 * On Jenkins blue ocean, after a run is finished, you can go to artifacts and click on the Report, which has a summary with processed and organized information about the run.
-* You can use _sudo ./etc/DependencyInstaller.sh, _this will install the necessary packages on _/usr/bin/._ This might be required to use multiple ORFS repositories on the same computer.
+* You can use _sudo ./etc/DependencyInstaller.sh_, this will install the necessary packages on _/usr/bin/._ This might be required to use multiple ORFS repositories on the same computer.
-* Use environment variable _make FLOW_VARIANT=[string]_ to save ORFS results in a directory called _string_, instead of the “base” default directory name.
+* Use environment variable _make FLOW_VARIANT=\[string\]_ to save ORFS results in a directory called _string_, instead of the “base” default directory name.
-* Select certain instances on the GUI: _select -type Inst -filter {Description=Sequential cell}, _or _{Description=Macro}. _[More info here](https://github.com/The-OpenROAD-Project/OpenROAD/tree/master/src/gui#select-objects).
+* Select certain instances on the GUI: _select -type Inst -filter {Description=Sequential cell}_ or _{Description=Macro}._ [More info here](https://github.com/The-OpenROAD-Project/OpenROAD/tree/master/src/gui#select-objects).
 * To make sure you run the same version of secure-CI locally.
 Check the ORFS commit hash in jenkins versus yours with git log.
 Check OR version on a log file in jenkins versus yours locally.
 Build using: _./build_openroad --local_
 * You can change the location of an instance from the DEF file.